ddamato/complementary.space/src/pages/index.md

 Change is hard.
 Realistically this approach isn't meant to be a part of a migration effort but instead considered at the beginning of a system's creation.
 A point where the organization is ready to explore space as a conversation about relationships instead of feelings.
 This is easier said than done.

 Consider reviewing wireframes instead of high-fidelity mockups or live pages.
 Looking at the abstract concepts will help focus the attention on the relationships without including the noise about what the final values of space should be.
-You can indentify where areas of low density and high density will occur due to the nature of the content which will inform where a shift should take place.
+You can identify where areas of low and high density will occur due to the nature of the content.
+This will inform where a shift should take place.

+It is important to reiterate: **designers remain in control of the amount of space between elements and content.** This approach simply changes how designers communicate about space and streamlines the curation process.
+It allows designers to focus on what actually matters; guiding users toward fulfilling needs by way of an expertly crafted experience.

 [^variable]: I'll be using [CSS Custom Property](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) syntax to describe variables and tokens in this document.
 While you could use other methods of defining tokens, CSS Custom Properties are the most flexible since they can be redefined in different contexts.
 This will be helpful in later examples.